September 17, 2023

 Soups

-Soups If you have been visiting this site or my IG for a while then you know I don’t stick to traditional ways of making dishes, so of course this soup is going to have a twist.
 Traditionally made with rice and sometimes chicken this version plays off another fan favorite soup, Italian meatball.
-With mini turkey meatballs, a heaping spoonful of orzo, and a clean and flavorful lemon broth, this avgolemono is done in under 40 minutes and a MUST make.
+With mini turkey meatballs, a heaping spoonful of orzo, and a clean and flavorful lemon broth, this avgolemono is done in under 40 minutes and is a MUST make.

-Move over chicken noodle, THIS is the soup to make when you are sick, or even better have someone make it for you.
-I swear it is the only thing I want to eat when I am under the weather.
-It isn’t overly complicated to make, in fact the flavors come together in no time at all, no excessive simmering required.
-The broth truly warms your insides with a hit of bright lemon, and I mean a hit there is no skimping in citrus here, and is filling with hearty squishy meatballs and orzo.
+Move over, chicken noodle, this is the soup to make when you’re sick, or even better, to have someone make for you.
+I swear it’s the only thing I want to eat when I’m under the weather.
+It isn’t overly complicated to make; in fact, the flavors come together in no time at all.
+No excessive simmering required.
+The broth truly warms you from the inside out with a bright hit of lemon (and I mean a HIT, there’s no skimping on citrus here).
+It’s hearty and satisfying, filled with tender meatballs and orzo.

 The best way I can describe these meatballs are squishy and delightful.
 They don’t overpower the soup, only add to it.
 They take about 10-15 minutes to combine the ingredients and roll out, so if you are truly in a pinch to make this soup you can absolutely substitute for shredded precooked chicken.